Expires

 Local development

-It's not recommended to use this middleware in local development because the whole point of a local server is to don't cache resources and ensure to serve the most fresh version.
+It's not recommended to use this middleware in local development because the whole point of a local server is to not cache resources and to ensure serving the most fresh version of your content.